 First, run the knife around the edge of the pie pan, being careful not to cut into the pie itself.
 Next, place the cutting board on top of the pie pan and flip it over.
 Gently tap the bottom of the pan until the pie falls out onto the board.

-If the pie is stuck, you can try using a spatula to gently loosen it from the pan.
+If the pie is stuck, gently loosen it from the pie pan with a spatula.
 Once it’s out, you can slice and serve as usual.

 So there you have it!
-A simple way to remove a whole pie from a pan without any fuss.
+A simple way to remove a pie from a pan.

 If you’ve ever made a pie, you know that getting it out of the pan can be a tricky task.
 You don’t want to damage the delicate crust, but you also don’t want to leave any filling behind.
-The good news is, that there is a tool that is specifically designed for this task: the pie spatula.
+The good news is that a tool specifically designed for this task is the pie spatula.

-A pie spatula is a wide, flat spatula with a rounded edge.
-It is the perfect tool for removing whole pies from their pans.
-Simply slide the spatula under the pie, and then lift it out.
+A pie spatula is a broad, flat spatula with a rounded edge.
+It is the perfect tool for removing pies from their pans.
+Slide the spatula under the pie and then lift it out.

-If you’re looking for a way to remove an entire pie from a pan without any fuss, then you can do it with your own two hands!
-With a little bit of know-how, you can easily remove a whole pie from a pan using nothing but your bare hands.
+If you’re looking for a way to remove a pie from a pan, you can do it with your two hands!
+With some know-how, you can easily remove a pie from a pan using nothing but your bare hands.

 1. Start by running a butter knife or offset spatula around the edge of the pie to loosen it from the pan.

-2. Place your hands on either side of the pie and gently lift it out of the pan.
+2. Place your hands on either side of the pie and gently lift it from the pie pan.